mgrover1/open-radar-test/blog.md

 # Blog
-This file will be replaced upon building
+This file will be replaced upon building.